Employee Stock Options

 An employee stock option (ESO) is a type of equity compensation granted by companies to their employees and executives.
 Rather than granting shares of stock directly, the company gives derivative options on the stock instead.

-An Employee Stock Option (ESO) is a contract between a company and an employee that grants the employee the right—but not the obligation—to purchase a specific number of shares of the company's stock at a predetermined price, known as the "strike price" or "grant price."
-This right is valid for a set period, typically 10 years.
-ESOs are a popular form of equity compensation, especially in startups and technology companies, used to align the interests of employees with those of shareholders.
-The idea is simple: if the company performs well and the stock price increases, the employees' options become more valuable.
-This incentivizes employees to work hard to grow the company's value.
-Unlike standard options traded on an exchange, ESOs are generally non-transferable and must be exercised or forfeited upon leaving the company (usually within 90 days of termination).
-They are not traded on the open market and do not have a market price until the underlying stock is public or acquired.
-They represent potential future wealth, contingent on the success of the company.
+An Employee Stock Option (ESO) is a type of equity compensation and a contractual agreement between a company and an employee that grants the employee the right—but not the legal obligation—to purchase a specific number of shares of the company's common stock at a predetermined price, known as the "strike price" or "grant price."
+This right is typically valid for a set period, often spanning 10 years from the original grant date.
+Unlike a direct grant of stock, where the employee receives actual shares immediately, an ESO is a derivative instrument that represents the potential for future ownership.
+ESOs are a highly popular form of compensation, particularly within early-stage startups and large technology companies, where they are used to align the long-term financial interests of employees with those of the company's shareholders.
+The underlying philosophy is that if the company performs well and its market value increases, the employees' options will become significantly more valuable, providing a powerful incentive for staff to contribute to the organization's growth and success.
+Because options are not actual shares, they do not carry voting rights or dividend payments until they are exercised.
+Unlike standard call options traded on public derivatives exchanges, ESOs are generally non-transferable and must be exercised or forfeited within a short window (typically 90 days) after an employee leaves the company.
+They are not traded on the open market and do not have a public price until the underlying company goes through an initial public offering (IPO) or is acquired by another firm.
+As such, they represent a form of "contingent wealth" that is entirely dependent on the future liquidity and valuation of the employer.

 Key Takeaways